mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/workflow-parameters.md

 ## 1 Introduction

-The **WorkflowContext** parameter provides the means by which you can pass business-related data to your workflow.
+The **WorkflowContext** parameter provides the means by which you can pass business-related data to the workflow.
 An entity that stores the business-related data has to be selected as the parameter type.
 When a workflow is triggered, the parameter is filled with the current object of the specified entity.

 In the workflow editor, you can see the **WorkflowContext** parameter in the upper-left corner.
 In the image below, the parameter type (the specified entity) is shown in color blue and the parameter name is shown in color black.